simonsobs/pixell/README.rst

 We recommend using ``gcc`` installed from Homebrew to access these compilers.

-You will also need to specify the environment variable ``DUCC0_NUM_THREADS``, the number of threads to run certain parallel operations with, on MacOS.
+You will also need to specify the environment variable ``DUCC0_NUM_THREADS`` for correct runtime behaviour on MacOS (e.g. running the test suite), specifying the number of threads to run certain parallel operations with.
 This should typically be set to the number of physical cores on your machine.
 If you recieve an error saying ``Assertion failure no thread pool active``, it is likely that this variable is either unset or set to a garbage value that cannot be interpreted by the ``ducc0`` library.

 Installing
 ----------